greg7mdp/sparsepp/README.md

 ## Usage

-As shown in the example above, you need to include the header file: `#include <sparsepp.h>`
+As shown in the example above, you need to include the header file: `#include <sparsepp/spp.h>`

 This provides the implementation for the following classes: